 Types of income from your LIF

-- a life annuity
+• a life income

 Amounts withdrawn from LIRAs and LIFs are taxable.

-Life annuity...for as long as you live!
+A life income... for as long as you live!

 A life income is the retirement income you can draw every year from your LIF until your death.
 You can apply for it at any age.